 IA Code EFD1 Investment Objective Investment objective is to achieve long term capital appreciation by investing in suitable investments, which generate good returns and ensure liquidity.
-Description of Type of Security • Equity & Equity Related Securities (Including ETFs, REITs, InvITs etc.) • Fixed Income Securities (Including listed bonds & debentures, ETFs), units of fixed income mutual funds, fixed deposits etc. (used for temporary deployment of cash) Basis of selection of such types of securities as part of the investment approach Based on fundamental research Allocation of portfolio across types of securities Equity & Equity Related Securities: 0 - 100% Fixed Income Securities: 0 - 100% Appropriate benchmark to compare performance and basis for choice of benchmark S&P BSE 500 TRI - As portfolio may be diversified across market caps, a diversified benchmark is chosen Indicative tenure or investment horizon for each investment allocation 1-5 Years Risk associated with Investment Approach Risk of underperformance vs benchmark, loss of capital, liquidity & credit risk
+Description of Type of • Equity & Equity Related Securities (Including ETFs, REITs, Security InvITs etc.) • Fixed Income Securities (Including listed bonds & debentures, ETFs), units of fixed income mutual funds, cash/ fixed deposits etc. (used for temporary deployment of cash) Basis of selection of such The portfolio manager seeks to generate returns for the client types of securities as part of through price appreciation of the stocks held over a period of the investment approach time.
+Holdings and the sectors will be tracked on a constant basis and rebalancing wherever necessary based on revised prospects and valuations will be undertaken Allocation of portfolio across Equity & Equity Related Securities: 0 - 100% types of securities Fixed Income Securities: 0 - 100% Appropriate benchmark to o S&P BSE 500 Total Return Index compare performance Basis of selecting the The portfolio will consist of a variation / combination of mid benchmark cap & small cap companies.
+Association of Portfolio Managers in India (APMI) has prescribed the Portfolio Managers to choose benchmarks from Nifty 50 TRI, S&P BSE 500 TRI and MSEI SX 40 TRI.
+Out of the options available under regulations, S&P BSE 500 TRI was considered to be most appropriate As portfolio may be diversified across market caps, a diversified benchmark is chosen Indicative tenure or investment horizon for each investment allocation 1-5 Years Risk associated with Investment Approach Risk of underperformance vs benchmark, loss of capital, liquidity & credit risk